-HOUSEKEEPING
+4. HOUSEKEEPING

-Work areas must be clean and orderly.
-Spills must be cleaned up immediately.
-All combustible scrap, debris and waste must be stored safely and removed promptly.
-Aisles, passageways, doorways, stairs and walking surfaces shall be kept free from refuse, slippery and wet substances, misplaced equipment and trip hazards.
-Mark or cordon off all temporary hazardous surfaces.
-Washrooms, locker rooms, lunchrooms and toilet facilities shall be maintained in a clean and orderly manner.
+Work areas should be clean and orderly.
+Spills should be cleaned up immediately.
+Combustible scrap, debris and waste should be stored safely and removed promptly.
+Aisles, passageways, doorways, stairs and walking surfaces should be kept free from refuse, slippery and wet substances, misplaced equipment, and trip hazards.
+Mark or cordon off temporary hazardous surfaces.
+Washrooms, locker rooms, lunchrooms and toilet facilities should be maintained in a clean and orderly manner.
 Waste should be disposed of in proper receptacles.
-Tools, supplies and equipment shall be properly returned, stored and kept in order.
-Exits shall be clearly marked and unobstructed.
+Tools, supplies, and equipment should be properly returned, stored and kept in order.
+Exits should be clearly marked and unobstructed.
 Flammable liquids should be kept in approved, properly marked containers and stored in an approved flammable storage cabinet.
-Gasoline shall be stored in approved safety gas cans.
-Extension cords shall not be used in oil or water and shall be inspected for worn insulation and exposed strands of wire before use.

-The ground prongs shall not be removed.
-Extension cords that cross a traffic area must be covered by a raceway.
-Protruding nails and broken glass are dangerous - remove or bend down nails in lumber or containers and pick up all broken glass.
+Gasoline should be stored in approved safety gas cans.
+Extension cords should not be used in oil or water and should be inspected for worn insulation and exposed strands of wire before use.
+The ground prongs should not be removed.
+Extension cords that cross a traffic area should be covered by a raceway.
+Protruding nails and broken glass are dangerous - remove or bend down nails in lumber or containers and pick up broken glass.
 Any product in an unlabeled container should be disposed of in the proper manner.
 (Contact the Fire Department for specific methods of disposal.)
-Make sure all pits and floor openings are either covered or otherwise guarded.
-Oily and paint soaked rags are combustible and shall be stored in metal containers only.
+Make sure pits and floor openings are either covered or otherwise guarded.
+Oily and paint-soaked rags are combustible and should be stored in metal containers only.